ethereum/consensus-specs/specs/core/0_beacon-chain.md

 The `hash` function is SHA256.

-Note: We aim to migrate to a S[T/N]ARK-friendly hash function in a future Ethereum 2.0 deployment phase.
+*Note*: We aim to migrate to a S[T/N]ARK-friendly hash function in a future Ethereum 2.0 deployment phase.

 ### `hash_tree_root`